Immigration authorities confiscate personal belongings of immigrants when they are arrested.

 Due to the 30-day rule and the potential for belongings to be lost between agencies involved, immigrants are regularly deported with only the clothes on their back.
 No cellphones, no ID, no cash.

-We asked CBP for more detail on their policy on confiscation of personal belongings and how items are returned.
-We have not received a response.
+We asked CBP for more detail on their policy on confiscation of personal belongings and how items are returned but did not receive a response.